andy23512/blog-zh-tw/source/_posts/tangent-s-progress-for-charachorder-one-charachorder-two-and-master-forge.md

 # 13. From One to Two

 This month (December 2024), one of the keys on my second CC1 was broken, and I found that the metal caps on the CC1 are a little cold when used in cold weather.
 Though I could still use it and had pre-ordered the M4G, I bought a CC2 as my birthday present this year.
 I received it yesterday and started using it today (2024/12/28).
 The transition from CC1 to CC2 was perfect, and I got used to CC2 in a short time.
 I could feel the great improvements, including the quietness, the low actuation force keys, and the new keycaps design when I typed this chapter with CC2.
-I wrote [my review to CC2 in this article](/@andy23512/BkJDa4xLkg).
+I wrote <a href="{% post_path tangent-s-review-to-charachorder-two %}">my review to CC2 in this article</a>.

 # 14. Master Forge arrived!